Rate-Splitting Multiple Access for Multi-antenna Downlink Communication Systems: Spectral and Energy Efficiency Tradeoff

 Fig.~\ref{CPU-time} then compares the overall CPU time of different algorithms when there are 5 users under random channel realizations with the entries following i.i.d.
 CSCG distribution.
-We note that the proposed RS-GCP has the lowest complexity among all algorithms used for RS optimization.
+We know that the CPU time of the proposed low-complexity algorithm is the lowest when $K=2$ due to the closed-form solution is obtained without iteration.
+When $K>2$, the proposed RSMA-LB II has the lowest complexity among all algorithms used for RSMA optimization.